boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 #### Condition type

-Choose the condition for measure field from the highlighted conditions.
+Choose the condition for the measure field from the highlighted conditions.

 ![Condition type](/static/assets/visualizing-data/visualization-widgets/images/number-card/condition-type.png)